ProbateShow Table of Contents

-Probate is the court-supervised process of administering a decedent's estate (generally in accordance with the will, if a valid will is available), ultimately distributing the net proceeds to the heirs.
+Probate is the court-supervised process of administering a decedent's estate, ultimately distributing the net proceeds to the rightful heirs (generally in accordance with the will, if a valid will is available).

 Probate generally takes more than a year (sometimes multiple years), and involves a number of legal steps.
 However, certain types of assets automatically bypass probate, and most states have laws that allow qualified estates (usually small) to bypass probate entirely.

 There are generally 5 main variants of probate:

 - None — If the estate qualifies, you may not need to go through probate at all (see Is Probate Necessary? below).

 - Summary — The easiest and shortest form of probate, but usually only for small, simple estates.